coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 ---
 layout: episode
-title: "Introduction to IDEs"
+title: "Getting to know PyCharm"
-teaching: 15
+teaching: 30
 exercises: 0
 questions:
   - "What is an IDE?"